The Favourites of Graham Askey

 Last September, when the pandemic had calmed down in both England and Egypt, I took the opportunity to get out of the country.
 Given that many would say there were good reasons for not travelling at all, the episode was laden with a certain amount of stress before I’d gone anywhere.
 Shortly before my appointment for the Covid test, the clinic decided to up the cost to around £450 for increased courier charges for taking the sample to the lab.

-The Favourites of Chris Sutherland
+The Favourites of Trevor Warman

 I managed to get an appointment at the last moment at a more reasonable price an hour and a half away in London.
 The email with the result only arrived as my train was pulling into Gatwick airport.
 As I needed a printout of the test to be allowed into Egypt, I tried to download the certificate, but it refused to work.
 I tried calling the clinic and the lab, but it was the weekend, and they were both closed.
 Having spent so much time dealing with this, I failed to notice that the plane had been boarding, and as luck would have it, the plane was at the furthest possible distance from the main terminal.